-1. Member States shall require that, when providing investment services or, where appropriate, ancillary services to clients, an investment firm act honestly, fairly and professionally in accordance with the best interests of its clients and comply, in particular, with the principles set out in this Article and in Article 25.
+- Member States shall require that, when providing investment services or, where appropriate, ancillary services to clients, an investment firm act honestly, fairly and professionally in accordance with the best interests of its clients and comply, in particular, with the principles set out in this Article and in Article 25. - 2.
 Investment firms which manufacture financial instruments for sale to clients shall ensure that those financial instruments are designed to meet the needs of an identified target market of end clients within the relevant category of clients, the strategy for distribution of the financial instruments is compatible with the identified target market, and the investment firm takes reasonable steps to ensure that the financial instrument is distributed to the identified target market.

-An investment firm shall understand the financial instruments they offer or recommend, assess the compatibility of the financial instruments with the needs of the clients to whom it provides investment services, also taking account of the identified target market of end clients defined in accordance with Article 16(3a), and ensure that financial instruments are only offered or recommended when this is in the interest of the client.
+An investment firm shall understand the financial instruments they offer or recommend, assess the compatibility of the financial instruments with the needs of the clients to whom it provides investment services, also taking account of the identified target market of end clients as referred to in Article 16(3), and ensure that financial instruments are offered or recommended only when this is in the interest of the client.

-- 2. All information, including marketing communications, addressed by the investment firm to clients or potential clients shall be fair, clear and not misleading.
-Marketing communications shall be clearly identifiable as such. - 3.
-Appropriate information shall be provided to clients or potential clients in good time about: - (a) the investment firm and its services; when investment advice is provided, the investment firm shall, in good time before investment advice is provided, inform the client: - whether the advice is provided on an independent basis or not;
+- All information, including marketing communications, addressed by the investment firm to clients or potential clients shall be fair, clear and not misleading.
+Marketing communications shall be clearly identifiable as such. - 4.
+Appropriate information shall be provided in good time to clients or potential clients with regard to the investment firm and its services, the financial instruments and proposed investment strategies, execution venues and all costs and related charges.
+That information shall include the following: - (a) when investment advice is provided, the investment firm must, in good time before it provides investment advice, inform the client: - (i) whether or not the advice is provided on an independent basis; - (ii) whether the advice is based on a broad or on a more restricted analysis of different types of financial instruments and, in particular, whether the range is limited to financial instruments issued or provided by entities having close links with the investment firm or any other legal or economic relationships, such as contractual relationships, so close as to pose a risk of impairing the independent basis of the advice provided; - (iii) whether the investment firm will provide the client with a periodic assessment of the suitability of the financial instruments recommended to that client;

-- whether it is based on a broad or more restricted analysis of different types of financial instruments and, in particular, whether the range is limited to financial instruments issued or provided by entities having close links the with investment firm or any other legal or economic relationships, such as contractual relationships, so close as to pose a risk of impairing the independent basis of the advice provided, - whether it will provide the client with a periodic assessment of the suitability of the financial instruments recommended to clients; - (b) financial instruments and proposed investment strategies; this should include appropriate guidance on and warnings of the risks associated with investments in those instruments or in respect of particular investment strategies and whether the financial instrument is intended for retail or professional clients, taking account of the intended target market in accordance with paragraph 1a of this Article; - (c) execution venues,

-(d) all costs and associated charges related to both investment or ancillary services which must include the cost of advice, where relevant, the cost of the financial instrument recommended or marketed to the client and how the client may pay for it, also encompassing any third party payments.
+- (b) the information on financial instruments and proposed investment strategies must include appropriate guidance on and warnings of the risks associated with investments in those instruments or in respect of particular investment strategies and whether the financial instrument is intended for retail or professional clients, taking account of the identified target market in accordance with paragraph 2; - (c) the information on all costs and associated charges must include information relating to both investment and ancillary services, including the cost of advice, where relevant, the cost of the financial instrument recommended or marketed to the client and how the client may pay for it, also encompassing any third-party payments.

-The information about all costs and charges, including costs and charges in connection with the investment service and the financial instrument, which are not caused by the occurrence of underlying market risk, shall be aggregated to allow the client to understand the overall cost as well as the cumulative effect on return of the investment, and where the client so requests, an itemised breakdown.
+The information about all costs and charges, including costs and charges in connection with the investment service and the financial instrument, which are not caused by the occurrence of underlying market risk, shall be aggregated to allow the client to understand the overall cost as well as the cumulative effect on return of the investment, and where the client so requests, an itemised breakdown shall be provided.
 Where applicable, such information shall be provided to the client on a regular basis, at least annually, during the life of the investment.